openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 1. Find where the mouse is on the screen.
 2. Find the direction that points from the mouse to each vertex.
-3. Push each vertex away from the mouse in that direction, but push the vertices that are closer to the mouse farther away than the more distant vertices.
+3. Push each vertex away from the mouse in that direction.
+    * If a vertex is close to the mouse, push it a large distance.
+    * If a vertex is far away from the mouse, push it a small distance.

 This tweak will make use of some vector maths, so check out the [vector tutorial](http://openframeworks.cc/tutorials/maths/001_vector_maths.html) if you are feeling lost).